delhoume/khufu/ReadMe.md

   -v LEVEL  - log level, one of NONE|ERROR|INFO(default)|DEBUG|VERBOSE
 ```

-- files in base folder are available through http
+- files in web folder are available through http
-- tiled (optionaly pyramidal) TIFF are available though rest APIs:
+- tiled (optionaly pyramidal) TIFF in TIFF foder are available though rest APIs:

-   - `/info`returns a json description of available TIFF images by id
+   - `/info`returns a json description of available ids in TIFF folder

    - `/show/{id}`  returns an html that leverages openseadragon JS library to display a TIFF by id

-   - `/tile/{id}/{level}/{x}/{y}` returns an image of the tile at given location.
+   - `/tile/{id}/{level}/{x}/{y}` returns a JPEG  image of the tile at given location.

-   The OSD TileSource is defined in ` src/ show_template.h`
+   The OSD TileSource is defined in ` src/show_template.h`

 ### Docker